DeMar DeRozan Just Passed Michael Jordan On This List In The Knicks-Bulls Game

-What?
-DeMar DeRozan Just Passed Michael Jordan On This List In The Knicks-Bulls Game
+DeMar DeRozan Passed Michael Jordan On This List In The New York Knicks-Chicago Bulls Game

-DeMar DeRozan and the Chicago Bulls are hosting the New York Knicks in Illinois on Sunday night, and DeRozan just broke a franchise record.
+DeMar DeRozan and the Chicago Bulls beat the New York Knicks 109-103 in Illinois on Sunday night, and DeRozan just broke a franchise record.

 He is now the player who has scored the most points in his first 16 games with the Bulls in the team's history.